 “You need help” he runs, perhaps to see whether they’re too far away.

-‘But I need you here’ The room is cold and getting colder by the second ‘or is that me?’
+‘But I need you here’ The room is cold, getting colder by the second ‘or is that me?’

 I look around at the lavish things I own and none of it means a damn thing.
 Not as my blood stains the ice marble floor.

 I hear Lucas rush back, trying to remain hopeful with tear-filled eyes “You need to hold on a little longer.
-You’re going to New Zealand… travel the world, remember?”
+You’re going to travel the world, remember?”

 I manage a smile “Hm, maybe I delay my plans a little?”

-“Whatever you want” He looks down, his hands entwined with mine.
-We’re pressing down on the wound “I’m sorry” the tears finally spill.
+“Whatever you want” He looks down, his hands entwined with mine as we press down on the wound “I’m sorry”

 I remove one of my hands and cup his face gently, looking deep into his eyes “I’m not”

-My breathing shallows and I gasp for air, as my lungs constrict, desperate to cling to anything that would help me survive.
-My head spins hazily and throbs, my eyes glaze over.
+My breathing shallows and I gasp for air.
+Lungs constrict, desperate to cling to anything that would help me survive.
+My head spins hazily and throbs as my eyes glaze over.
 I stare at him.
 Lucas, the dark haired stranger, my friend for a day.